dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/WindowsContainers/readme.md

 - MarketingApiHttpRule: 5110
 - LocationsApiHttpRule: 5109

-## Deploy the template
+## Deploy the Service Fabric cluster using the script and ARM templates

 Once parameter file is edited you can deploy it using [create-resources script](../readme.md).

-For example, to deploy the cluster to a new resourcegroup located in westus, go to `deploy\az` folder and type:
+For example, to deploy the cluster to a new resourcegroup located in westus, using the Command Prompt, go to `deploy\az` folder and type:
 ```
-create-resources.cmd servicefabric\WindowsContainers\servicefabricdeploy newResourceGroup -c westus
+create-resources.cmd servicefabric\WindowsContainers\servicefabricdeploy qa-eshop-sfwin-resgrp -c westus
 ```

 ## Deploy eShopOnServiceFabric with Visual Studio.